 Overclocking Performance, Benchmarks, Temperatures and Power Consumption

-Let me show you GPU-Z’s representation of my card before and after the overclock.
+To start off, let me show you GPU-Z’s before and after screenshots and I highlighted the improvements.

 Using the “Curve” button

 With that, you can set your curves on how you would like the fans to ramp up once the heat rises.